 Adjustments – Ceded and Assumed Reinsurance

-An insurer (ceding entity) that has sold, transferred or reinsured a block of its in-force liabilities under an agreement that qualifies for reinsurance accounting as described in SSAP No. 61—Life, Deposit-Type and Accident and Health Reinsurance, except where asset risk is not transferred such as with most YRT agreements, shall derecognize associated IMR at the time the business is ceded unless the transaction is a modified coinsurance or coinsurance with funds withheld agreement.
-Amounts recognized to IMR shall be removed from IMR when the policyholder obligations or related treaty balances to which those amounts were attributed have been eliminated.
-The amount of IMR that shall be derecognized includes: (IP P. 77)
+At inception of the reinsurance agreement, an insurer (ceding entity) that has sold, transferred or reinsured a block of its in-force liabilities under an agreement that qualifies for reinsurance accounting as described in SSAP No. 61—Life, Deposit-Type and Accident and Health Reinsurance, except where asset risk is not transferred such as with most yearly-renewable term (YRT) agreements, shall derecognize the associated IMR at the time the business is ceded unless the transaction is a modified coinsurance (modco) or coinsurance with funds withheld (FWH) agreement.
+An insurer (ceding entity) shall derecognize the associated IMR when the policyholder obligations or related treaty balances to which those amounts were attributed have been derecognized.
+The amount of the IMR that shall be derecognized includes: (IP P. 77)

-Past Sales Attributed to Reinsured Block of Business: Remaining, unamortized, interest related realized gains and losses taken to IMR from prior asset sales associated with the reinsured block of liabilities shall be derecognized from the IMR as part of the reinsurance transaction.
-If the ceding entity had not been tracking assets specific to the block of business, the entity shall identify the assets (and the unamortized realized gains/losses remaining in IMR from those assets) using methodologies in line with the insurer’s existing practices, for example, proportionate to reserves ceded .
+Past Sales Attributed to Reinsured Block of Business: Remaining, unamortized, interest related realized gains and losses recognized in the IMR from prior asset sales associated with the reinsured block of liabilities shall be derecognized from the IMR as part of the reinsurance transaction.
+If the ceding entity had not been tracking assets specific to the block of business, the entity shall identify the assets (and the unamortized realized gains/losses remaining in the IMR from those assets) using methodologies in line with the insurer’s existing practices, for example, proportionate to reserves ceded .

-Current Sales Incurred or the Transfer of Assets to Provide Reinsurance Premium: Interest-rate related gains and losses generated from the sale or transfer of qualifying fixed-income investments supporting the reinsurance transaction shall be recognized initially to the IMR and then derecognized as part of the reinsurance transaction.
+Current Sales Incurred or the Transfer of Assets to Provide Reinsurance Premium: Interest-rate related gains and losses generated from the sale or transfer of qualifying fixed-income investments supporting the reinsurance transaction shall be recognized initially in the IMR and then derecognized as part of the reinsurance transaction.

-For insurers ceding business under a modified coinsurance or funds withheld agreement, the accounting for IMR depends on the terms of the reinsurance agreement.
-Reporting entities shall follow the IMR reporting process in the IMR Annual Statement Instructions for ceding/assuming reinsurance business using a modco or funds withheld agreement.
+For insurers ceding business under a modco or FWH agreement, the accounting for the IMR depends on the terms of the reinsurance agreement.
+Reporting entities shall follow the IMR reporting process in the Annual Statement Instructions for ceding/assuming reinsurance business using a modco or FWH agreement.
 (IP P. 78)

-For agreements that stipulate that IMR is transferred to the reinsurer with ongoing realized gains and losses settled with the reinsurer as they occur, the reporting shall derecognize the IMR associated with the block of reinsured business at treaty inception consistent with paragraph 20.
-Reporting entities shall continue to recognize and derecognize IMR generated from any fixed-income investment sales incurred for investments held under the modco or funds withheld reinsurance agreement.
-The derecognition of IMR shall be included in the modco reserve or funds withheld liability embedded within ceded reserves.
+For agreements that stipulate that the IMR is transferred to the reinsurer with ongoing realized gains and losses settled with the reinsurer as they occur, the insurer (ceding entity) shall derecognize the IMR associated with the block of reinsured business at treaty inception consistent with paragraph 20.
+An insurer (ceding entity) shall continue to recognize and derecognize IMR generated from any fixed-income investment sales incurred for investments held under the modco or FWH reinsurance agreement.
+An insurer (ceding entity) shall derecognize the IMR as a direct adjustment to IMR with the offset to Aggregate Writes-Ins for Deductions. .

-For agreements that settle realized gains and losses with the reinsurer over time through inclusion of the IMR amortization, the reporting entity shall retain IMR attributed to the reinsured business and pass through the associated IMR amortization through an adjustment to the funds withheld liability or modco reserve on an ongoing basis.
-Reporting entities that retain IMR and pass through the amortization shall continue to recognize IMR from any fixed-income investment sales incurred for investments held under the modco or funds withheld reinsurance agreement.
-The amortization of this IMR shall be passed through as an adjustment to the funds withheld liability or modco reserve.
+For agreements that settle realized gains and losses with the reinsurer over time through inclusion of the IMR amortization, an insurer (ceding entity) shall retain the IMR attributed to the reinsured business and pass through the associated IMR amortization through an adjustment to the FWH liability or modco reserve on an ongoing basis.
+An insurer (ceding entity) that retains the IMR and passes through the amortization shall continue to recognize the IMR from any fixed-income investment sales incurred for investments held under the modco or FWH reinsurance agreement.
+The amortization of the IMR shall be passed through as an adjustment to the FWH liability or modco reserve.